lhotari/akka-http-health/README.md

 A load balancer like AWS ELB can be configured to call the health endpoint and it could decide to destroy any unhealthy instances.

+This is not a metrics library.
+Please take a look at [Kamon](http://kamon.io) if you are looking for a metrics and tracing library that's well suited for akka-http applications.

 ### Getting Started

 #### Adding the dependency